 They weren’t just interested, they became enthusiasts.
 The more weeds they removed, the more native plants had space to grow.
 The more birds showed up to forage.
 Word spread.
 Other wanted to join from throughout the region.

-In 2009, Columbia Land Trust and the Audubon Society of Portland joined forced to launch the program Portland-wide.
-Nearly seven years later, the program now has over 3,200 participants, over 20 partners and funders, and has developed deep roots in communities throughout Portland, Lake Oswego, Gresham, and Fairview.
+In 2009, Columbia Land Trust and the Audubon Society of Portland joined forces to launch the program Portland-wide.
+Over ten years later, the program now has over 6,200 participants, over 20 partners and funders, and has developed deep roots in communities throughout the region.

 Why the Program Matters